tanmoyindu/AdviceGenerator/README.md

 # Technologies Used:
 React.js

-Random advice Api URL	https://api.adviceslip.com/advice
+Random advice Api URL 	https://api.adviceslip.com/advice Advice Slip JSON API https://api.adviceslip.com/

 # How to Use:
 Clone this repository to your local machine.